ashishWaghmare/tree-rpc/readme.md

 ## Running Application

+This application is based on Spring Boot Hornetq starter application.

 - Install a Java SDK
 - Install gradle or use gradlew
-- BrokerStart is primary entry point to start application.
+- Application.java is primary entry point to start application.

 ## Building
 - On windows use